Flashbackvideoman/earnyourpoints/README.md

 An automatic minute to minute on-screen countdown will show you how much time you have left before you can successfully add more points.

+If audio is enabled on your computer, then short audio snippets will be played on errors or successful point accumulations.

 To run locally:  http://localhost/earnyourpoints